paulo-mesquita/paulo-mesquita/README.md

 - 🌱 I’m currently learning **HTML, CSS, JavaScript**

-- 👨‍💻 All of my projects are available at [https://github.com/paulo-mesquita?tab=repositories](https://github.com/paulo-mesquita?tab=repositories)
+- 👨‍💻 All of my projects are available at [My repositories](https://github.com/paulo-mesquita?tab=repositories)

 - 📫 How to reach me **paulomesqita.sh@outlook.com**